|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed October 28, 1943

-On October 28, 1943 one of four Airacobras that took off from 5 Mile Drome (Wards) near Port Moresby at 3:10pm piloted by Pitonyak on an armed patrol bound for the Nadzab area.
-The four plane flight was led by 1st Lt.
-Pitonyak.
+On October 28, 1943 at 3:10pm took off from 5 Mile Drome (Wards) near Port Moresby piloted by 1st Lt Francis J. Pitonyak on an armed patrol bound for the Nadzab area.
+The four plane flight was led by 1st Lt John J. Perkins.
 During the flight, the formation experienced a violent weather front with 100% overcast with visibility above overcast of twenty miles, and flew along the coast at 20,000' to avoid the weather.

 The flight was was last seen 1st Lt John J. Perkins roughly 25 miles north of Bulldog in bad weather at approximately 4:10pm.
 Returning to base alone, P-39Q piloted by 1st Lt.
 Perkins periodically attempted to reach his flight by radio without result.
 At 5:05pm, he landed safely at 5 Mile Drome.